You can connect Shopify and Katana either from within Katana software or from Shopify App Store.

 3. Find "Katana" in the App Store and select "Add app".
 On the next screen, click "Install app".

-Next, you can determine which information to sync between Shopify and Katana:
+Next, you can determine which information to import from Shopify to Katana at initial connection:

 If you switch OFF the possibility to sync all customers, only those customers that appear on imported Sales Orders are created in Katana.
 Read more.

 Note: You can import up to 1000 Shopify customers with the initial import.

 5. Importing products.
 If the option is switched ON, all your products will be imported from Shopify.
 You can access products in the "Items" screen in Katana.

 If a product is using variants in Shopify, then a matching variant structure will be created for the product in Katana.

 If you switch the option OFF, new products will be created in Katana only for those items that appear on imported Sales Orders.
 Read more.

 Note: You can import up to 20,000 Shopify products with the initial import.
 Each product variant is counted separately.

 You are also asked to define tax rate settings for the product import.
 This is only relevant if you use "Taxes included" setting in Shopify.
 The tax rate is required for defining Default Sales Prices for products in Katana.
 Learn more here.

 6. Importing initial stock levels of products from Shopify to Katana.
 If switched ON, all inventory levels of products will be imported from Shopify to Katana.
 This will create a Stock Adjustment in Katana for recording those stock levels.
 Read more.